 Skip to main content

-Preparing to run the Power BI collector
+Preparing to run the Power BI Service collector

 Setting up pre-requisites for running the collector